MrBellamonte/AEs-VAEs-TDA/README.md

 python main.py -m 'WCAE' -c 'sample.WCAE_sample_config'
 ```

-The number of parallel processes is adjuster through '-n xy'.
+The number of parallel processes can be adjusted by '-n xy'.
 Note that it defines how many models that are trained in parallel, it does not parallelize the model itself, this can be done in the configuration file if supported.

 ```bash
 python main.py -m 'WCAE' -c 'sample.WCAE_sample_config' -n 2